-Indicator Hamalassnass (BSI s anly) the narcontage of referrals under indicator Homelessness (RSLs only) - the percentage of referrals under Section 5, and other referrals for homeless households made 23 by the local authority, that result in an offer, and the 20 percentage of those offers that result in a let.
-(New) (i) The total number of individual homeless households referrals (Hon) received under section 5. (ii) The total number of individual homeless households referrals received under other referral routes. (iii) The total number of individual homeless households referrals received under section 5 and other referral routes. (iv) The total number of individual homeless households referrals received under section 5 that result in an offer of a permanent home. (v) The total number of individual homeless households referrals received under other referral routes that result in an offer of a permanent home. (vi) The total number of individual homeless households referrals received under section 5 and other referral routes that result in an offer of a permanent home. (vii) The total number of accepted offers. (vii) The total number of accepted energy Definition Lets to homeless households Lets to households assessed as statutorily homeless by a local authority and to whom a LA has a duty to provide permanent housing.
-Inclusions/ Ensure to include: exclusions Section 5 referrals, include those housed as a result of a section 5 referral.
+Homelessness (RSLs only) - the percentage of referrals under Section 5, and other referrals for homeless households made

+23 by the local authority, that result in an offer, and the percentage of those offers that result in a let. (i) The total number of individual homeless households referrals received under section 5. (ii) The total number of individual homeless households referrals received under other referral routes. (iii) The total number of individual homeless households referrals received under section 5 and other referral routes. (iv) The total number of individual homeless households referrals received under section 5 that result in an offer of a permanent home. (v) The total number of individual homeless households referrals received under other referral routes that result in an offer of a permanent home. (vi) The total number of individual homeless households referrals received under section 5 and other referral routes that result in an offer of a permanent home. (vii) The total number of accepted offers.
+Please refer to the FAQs on our website for a worked example.
+Definition Homeless households Households assessed as statutorily homeless by a local authority and to whom a LA has a duty to provide permanent housing.
+Inclusions/ exclusions Ensure to include: • Section 5 referrals, include those housed as a result of a section 5 referral.
 Nomination from local authority, for households whom the local authority has assessed as statutorily homeless.
 This may be applicable for RSLs who have not agreed a section 5 arrangement with a local authority.
 Other, for those landlords that operate a Choice Based Lettings scheme this will include homeless households who have a priority pass due to the statutory assessment.
 It will also include those whom a local authority has assessed as statutorily homeless and who the RSL has selected from a common housing register.
 Do not include: Homeless households assessed as statutorily homeless by a LA but who are housed directly from your own housing list.
 Referrals you receive more than once for the same homeless household.
-CUD The following coloulations will be applied: SHR The following calculations will be applied: Calculation For the percentage of referrals under section 5, and other referrals for homeless households made by a local authority, that result in an offer - (i) plus (ii) divided by (vi) multiply by 100.
+SHR Calculation The following calculations will be applied: For the percentage of referrals under section 5, and other referrals for homeless households made by a local authority, that result in an offer - (iv) divided by (i) plus (ii) multiply by 100.
 For the percentage of those offers that result in a let - (vii) divided by (vi) multiply by 100.